venetucci/personal-website/_pages/about.md

 ### Colonialism and Computing

+In what ways does the contemporary production of new information and communication technologies embed colonial thinking in their deployment?
+What kinds of frontier myths are embedded in the discussion around growth and global "connections"?

 [Postcolonial Computing](http://www.dourish.com/publications/2010/chi2010-postcolonial.pdf) by Lilly Irani, Janet Vertesi, Paul Dourish, Kavita Philip and Rebecca E. Grinter, 2010

 ### "Data driven, objective" thinking vs. qualitative thought

 What happens when you collapse complex human problems into a "quantifiable" metric?
 What happens if you treat everything that isn't quantifiable as unnecessary?
 How does a focus on corporate growth impact social progress?

 ### Individual autonomy rhetoric within structural constraints